Lacrymology/states/doc/pysc.rst

 Users are encouraged instead to add the required arguments to the ``arguments`` key of the check configuration in ``<formula>.nrpe.config.jinja2``.
-In the case that this is not possible or advaiceable for some reason, as a last resort you can use the ``--set='{"key": "value"}'`` command line argument, but this is not recommended.
+In the case that this is not possible or adviceable for some reason, as a last resort you can use the ``--set='{"key": "value"}'`` command line argument, but this is not recommended.